-Generic drug: amifampridine
+Generic Name: amifampridine

-Brand name: Firdapse
+Brand Name: Firdapse

 What are the side effects of Firdapse?